 If credit cards give you a false sense of your income cut them up and use cash.
 If you already have a high credit card bill start working to pay it off so that you aren’t throwing money away on high-interest charges.

 Saver rather than Spender

-It can boil down to the speck and plank principle (Luke 6:22).
-You can see the problem with their spending but you can’t see the problem with your own.
+It can boil down to the speck and plank principle.
+You can see the problem with your fiance’s spending, but you can’t see the problem with your own.

 Find the right time